srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

     You need to be sending telemetry to IoT Hub later in this lab.

-### Exercise 3: Create a Second App to Receive Telemetry
+### Exercise 3: Complete a Second App to Receive Telemetry

-Now that you have your (simulated) cheese cave device sending telemetry to your IoT Hub, you need to create a back-end app that can connect to IoT Hub and "listen" for that telemetry.
+Now that you have your (simulated) cheese cave device sending telemetry to your IoT Hub, you need to complete a back-end app that can connect to IoT Hub and "listen" for that telemetry.
 Eventually, this back-end app will be used to automate the control of the temperature in the cheese cave.

-#### Task 1: Create an app to receive telemetry
+#### Task 1: Complete an app to receive telemetry

 In this task, you will begin work on the back-end app that will be used to receive telemetry from the IoT Hub Event Hub endpoint.